The operational environment

 Knowledge translation to stakeholder groups

-- Prof. Warner participated in a series of workshops in 2015 that were aimed at equipping Postdoctoral Fellows at UCT with the skills necessary to supervise postgraduate students.
-These workshops were held in July (13-14) and September (17-18) at Mont Fleur, Stellenbosch.
+- Prof. Warner participated in a series of workshops in 2016 that were aimed at equipping Postdoctoral Fellows at UCT with the skills necessary to supervise postgraduate students.

-- Prof. Warner and several members of the UCT node contributed to a series of interactive workshops organized by MMRU alumnus, Dr. Anastasia Koch, and which aimed to expose learners from Ikamva Youth to current research programmes at UCT around HIV and TB through lectures, tutorials, and practicals.
+- Prof. Warner and several members of the UCT node contributed to a series of interactive workshops organized by CBTBR alumnus, Dr. Anastasia Koch, and aimed at exposing learners from Ikamva Youth to current research programmes at UCT around HIV and TB through lectures, tutorials, and practicals.

 - Members of the Wits node participated in the University open and exhibition days.
 They created and manned an exhibit to profile the work done at the CBTBR.